Twenty years from now you'll be more disappointed by the things that you didn't do than by the ones you did.

 Studies show the most common regret is letting dreams go unfulfilled.
 This happens because we did not have the courage to live the life we desired.
-We regret working too hard, not spending enough time with family and friends and lastly... we regret not letting ourselves be happier.
-We don't realize until its too late that happiness is a choice.
+We regret working too hard, not spending enough time with family and friends and lastly... not letting ourselves be happier.
+We don't realize until it's too late that happiness is a choice.

 Research shows that shifting from buying stuff to buying experiences can have a dramatic impact on happiness.

 In the classic book, Happy Money, The Science of Happier Spending, Elizabeth Dunn and Michael Norton lay out several principles to align your money with happiness.
-Here's a few of them:
+Here are a few of them:

 Think of the purchases you've made with the goal of increasing your own happiness.
 Consider the stuff you have purchased in the past- cars, jewelry, furniture or clothing for example.
 Now compare it to a purchase you made that gave you a life experience such as a trip, concert, sporting event or a dinner with friends.

 Which of these purchases made you happier?

 Study after study shows people are happier when they reflect on their experiential purchases, considering the experiences money well spent.

 Those who spent money on leisure including trips, movies, sporting events or concerts, and gym memberships report significantly greater satisfaction in their lives.